kaapstorm/pregnant_justice/src/04_ectopic.rst

 After what must have been about half an hour, forty five minutes, he took himself inside, and climbed into a shower.
 The hot water poured down on him.
-He sat on the floor, hugging his knees, his head resting on his arms, his eyes closed, breathing the humid warmth rising off his chest.
+He sat on the floor, hugging his knees, his forehead resting on his arms, his eyes closed, breathing the humid warmth rising off his chest.
 As the shower soaked his mind, his turbulent emotions started to separate out into identifiable thoughts.

 Rob and Louise had something to do with this.
 How could he have got them so wrong?
 He thought they were kind and caring.
 Probably the most